The Asian Longhorned Beetle Eradication Program Survey Protocols

 Core Survey (Level 1)

-The Core Survey (Level 1) establishes the center of an infestation and is defined as a ½-mile radius around any infested tree, which exhibits signs of ALB oviposition sites or exit holes.
-All potential host trees are surveyed within Level 1.
+The Core Survey (Level 1) establishes the center of an infestation and is defined as a ½-mile radius around any infested tree, which exhibits signs of ALB oviposition sites and/or exit holes.
+All preferred host trees are surveyed within Level 1.
+Sweet birch (Betula lenta), Ash (Fraxinus) and American sycamore (Platanus occidentalis) are not considered preferred hosts, therefore; these trees are not surveyed.
 If additional infestations are found, the core area will be extended by a ½ mile from the outermost find.

 Buffer Survey (Level 2)